raspberrypilearning/guess-the-flag/en/step_6.md

 --- /task ---

 --- task ---
-Press the green flag and check that the flags display in two rows.
+Click the green flag and check that the flags display in two rows.
 --- /task ---

-It looks like the last flag is displaying twice.
-In actual fact what is happening is that the original flag sprite is still visible at the end.
+It looks like the last flag is displayed twice.
+This is because the original Flag sprite is still visible at the end.

 --- task ---
-Add a `hide`{:class="blocklooks"}  block at the end of your custom block's code to hide the original sprite.
+Add a `hide`{:class="blocklooks"} block at the end of the code inside the `clone flags`{:class="blockmoreblocks"} block to hide the original sprite.

 ![Flag sprite](images/flag-sprite.png)

 --- /task ---

-If you want to, you could try making the flag sprites appear one by one or making each flag make a sound (a pop, for example) when it appears?
+If you want to, you can try making the flag sprites appear one by one or playing a sound (a pop, for example) each time a flag appears.